ggabbiani/OFL/orthodocs/vitamins/screw.md

 4. nut washer thickness
 5. nut thickness

-**Note:** if one layer is "off", the corresponding thickness will be 0
+:memo: **Note:** if one layer is "off", the corresponding thickness will be 0

 __Parameters:__